Moses Sonera, E5 Sergeant Combat Engineer, US Army, Retired

 On March 30, 2004, he was severely wounded by a mortar attack.
 He was sent from Iraq to Germany, to Andrews Air Force Base in Virginia, to Travis Air Force Base in California, and finally to Tripler Medical Center in Hawaii.

 Since retiring from the Army in May 2006, Moses joined several local group activities to get back into society, the transition to civilian life was difficult, but with the love and support of his family, Moses was determined.
-He received his welding certification, learned surfing in Pismo Beach, and has played with the Sled-Hockey Team in San Antonio, Texas, for about five years.
+He played with the Sled-Hockey Team in San Antonio, Texas, for about five years.
 He won two matches with the Amputee Boxing Association, and has been a trainer.
-He was also able to play golf in Old Course Scotland, and had an opportunity to skydive.

 Moses’ goal is to help other wounded soldiers and their families with the struggles they are facing or are going to face.
-One of his dreams has been to ride a motorcycle to Sturgis, South Dakota.
-He remembers riding a motorcycle during his stay at Oahu, Hawaii, with a few of his soldier friends.
-He wants to ride again, to free all his troubles.
+One of his dreams was to ride a motorcycle again.
+He remembers riding a motorcycle during his stay at Oahu, Hawaii, with a few of his soldier buddies.
 Moses is grateful to his family, to God for always pushing him to survive for the next day, and to Veterans Charity Ride, for modifying an Indian Motorcycle for him to ride and making his dream come true.

 Click image to enlarge